 5. Serve others.
 As Christ’s representative in a needy world, demonstrate your new life by your love and concern for others.

-If you contact me about your decision and any questions you may have, I will help you with valuable resources and important next steps in your faith journey.
+If you contact us about your decision and any questions you may have, we will help you with valuable resources and important next steps in your faith journey.